-The famous laws of Hammurabi, king of ancient Babylon, begin with a prelude; an opening allusion to ancient Akkadian deities.
-The gods of Anu, Anunaki, Bel and others ruled over man and made Hammurabi great by blessing the land and the mighty “everlasting” empire of Babylon.
-The law begins in reference to the gods, then in reference to the uniquely divine land and empire of the Babylonians, and then lastly the gods ordained and chose Hammurabi (who is referred to in the first-person, present-tense).
+The massive obelisk detailing the famous laws of Hammurabi, king of ancient Babylon, begins with a prelude; an opening allusion to ancient Akkadian deities.
+The gods of Anu, Anunaki, Bel and others who once once ruled over mankind made Hammurabi a great man by blessing the land and the mighty “everlasting” empire of Babylon.
+The law begins in reference to the gods, then it makes reference to the uniquely divine land and the empire of the Babylonians, and lastly the law describes how the gods ordained and chose Hammurabi (who is referred to in the first-person, present-tense).
 Hammurabi was chosen by the gods to bring righteousness to the land, and also to bring balance so the weak would not dominate the strong, and to “further the well-being of mankind.”
 His kingship is both local to the immediate needs of Babylon, and also universal in the Babylonian desire to ‘serve all of mankind.’
-This universalist theme has continued through ancient Athens (see Thucydides), and Rome (see Cicero), and it has continued into the present-day as the universalist imperial idea of ‘making the world safe for democracy’ is a phrase echoed in the United States.
+This universalist theme has continued through ancient Athens (see Thucydides), and Rome (see Cicero), and it has continued into the present-day as the universalist imperial idea of ‘making the world safe for democracy’ in a phrase echoed by the United States.

-Like the words of Moses (or “commandments”), the laws of Babylon must also appeal to a higher, divine power in order for the laws to hold sway.
+Like the ‘words’ of Moses (or “commandments”), the laws of Babylon also appeal to a higher, divine power in order for the laws to hold sway.
 Both Israel and Babylon share a common appeal to divine law.
-However, Mosaic law originates from God himself, while Babylonian law is very much man-made.
+However, Mosaic law originates directly from God himself, while Babylonian law is merely divinely inspired.
 The laws of Babylon are given by one man, Hammurabi, who is charged by the gods, but all of his laws involve punishments and rewards of human beings, not of divine retributions.

 The code of Hammurabi was uncovered in early 20th century excavations.
 The language is cuneiform Akkadian, and the laws are scrawled across a giant finger-shaped structure.
-Perhaps they were publicly displayed for all to see, so that they may know the laws, as a safe-guard against the ruler punishing those who commit injustices, but are ignorant of breaking the law.
+Perhaps they were publicly displayed for all to see, so that they may know the laws.
 Recall that Moses’s laws were scribed upon stone tablets.
 Similarly with Solon, and the constitution of Athens found among the writings of Aristotle.
 The voice of the law-giver is not enough justification for the force behind the laws.